RCheung763/dsportfolio/index.md

 ---

-## About me
+## Hello There!

-Hello there, I'm Ruby!
-I am a student in my final year of the MS Data Science program at Seattle University.
-I hold a bachelor's in Economics from St. Catherine University.
-Currently, I am the Insitutional Research Analyst at Wabash College located in Indiana and also work as a graduate research assistant in the mathematics department at Seattle U. I have a total of 5 years of experience in research and analytical work.

-I have worked on projects in a variety of subject areas using structured and unstructured data.
-Some memorable projects include The Sudan Panel Survey and working with the St. Paul Public School System studying the affects of early start times.
-I am passionate about machine learning, building predictive models, causal analysis, experimenting with cutting edge AI tools, extracting actionable insights, and data storytelling.

-I am excited to share some of my work with you.
-Please do not hesitate to reach out to connect!
+Thank you for visitng my portfolio page!
+I am a Data Science Master Student at Seattle University, expected to graduate June 2025.
+I recieved my Bachelor's degress in Economics from St. Catherine's University.
+I am excited to share with you some of my work in extracting actionable insight from complex datasets.

+My skills include proficiency in:
+- R, Python, complex SQL queries
+- Descriptive and inferential statistics, regression analysis, and time series forecasting
+- Machine learning and deep learning techniques
+- Building dashboards with key performance indicators to support data-driven decision-making